4 min read

 Dental hygiene – Good dental hygiene for dogs includes a daily brushing.
 You can go to the vet to get toothpaste made especially for dogs or you can use baking soda to keep their teeth and gums clean.
 A soft brush dipped in baking soda can help prevent future problems with your dog’s teeth and gums.

-Dry Bath – Need to get your dog clean fast without taking a trip to the groomers or tossing him in the tub?
+Dry Bath – Need to get your dog clean fast without taking a trip to the groomers or tossing them in the tub?
 Sprinkle a bit of baking soda onto their skin and hair.
 Use a brush to comb the baking soda out.

-Wet Bath – You can also use baking soda as a wet bath, especially if you happen to be out of dog shampoo or you’re in a hurry and he suddenly comes in from outside looking like he had a fight with a mud puddle.
+Wet Bath – You can also use baking soda as a wet bath, especially if you happen to be out of dog shampoo or you’re in a hurry and your pooch suddenly comes in from outside looking like they had a fight with a mud puddle.
 Simply combine three tablespoons of baking soda with one teaspoon mild dishwashing liquid and a teaspoon of baby oil.
 Add this to a spray bottle and make sure it is mixed well.
 Simply spray your pet with the solution and then use a towel to dry them off.

-You should always make sure your dog gets regular dental cleanings from the vet to ensure that plaque buildup does not cause gum disease.
+Make sure your dog gets regular dental cleanings from the vet to ensure that plaque buildup does not cause gum disease.
 Baking soda is a mild cleaner and deodorizer but it is essential that you check with your vet before you give your dog anything that they may be able to ingest, to ensure that it is right for your dog.